 Haltwhistle is a small town in Northumberland, England and may not be on your travel radar but think again.

-My dad has stayed in Haltwhistle for a number of years but it has only been recently that I have appreciated it’s style and surroundings.
+My dad has stayed in Haltwhistle for several years but it has only been recently that I have appreciated it’s style and surroundings.
 Maybe it’s an age thing.